Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

-# REpo to set up BCL Lab environment in CIC
+# Repo to set up BCL Lab environment in CIC
 # you need VPN connection to CIC
 # you need credentials to log int to CIC VCenter